yujiri8/yujiri.xyz/software/crystal.md

 ## Stdlib and ecosystem

 The ecosystem is very small due to the youth of the language, but the stdlib is great.
-There's a solid core of essentials like common array operations and modules for a lot of common things like array operations, JSON, CSV, Regex and HTTP.
+There's a solid core of essentials like common array operations and modules for a lot of common things like JSON, CSV, Regex and HTTP.
 Not as expansive as Python's stdlib, but good enough that you can actually do some things without third-party packages.

 As expected, the solid stdlib has led to an ecosystem that's *healthy* despite being very small.
 Lots of packages don't have dependencies and few have more than a couple, so you can actually understand what you're depending on.
 Most projects I've seen have an impressive source line count for the amount of functionality they provide.
 I'd take the Crystal ecosystem over the Rust, Haskell or [Javascript](https://yujiri.xyz/software/javascript) ecosystem any day.